phongnguyen93/coderschool-week3/README.md

 The following **additional** features are implemented:

-* Apply some basic Clean Architecture (https://fernandocejas.com/2015/07/18/architecting-android-the-evolution/) with Reactive Programming (RxJava2 & RxAndroid) + Dagger + Butterknife
+* Apply some basic Clean Architecture (https://fernandocejas.com/2015/07/18/architecting-android-the-evolution/) with Reactive Programming (RxJava2 & RxAndroid) + Dagger + Butterknife+Realm
   - App structure is divide into 3 main layer:
-    + *Data*: In this layer, I use Factory Pattern to produce ApiDataStore or LocalDataStore implementation base on some logic condition, then data will be wrapped in an Observable which will emit our data to upper layer, in this layer data which is retrieved will be push to upper layer throught an interface to decouple between each layer.
+    + *Data*: In this layer, I use Factory Pattern to produce ApiDataStore or LocalDataStore(Realm) implementation base on some logic condition, then data will be wrapped in an Observable which will emit our data to upper layer, in this layer data which is retrieved will be push to upper layer throught an interface to decouple between each layer.
     + *Domain*: Here is layer which contain all the app logic.
 In this layer, I implemented app's usecase (get home timeline, post tweet) and transform data retrieved